Bacteriology: The Good, the Bad, and the Deadly

 |July 13, 2015 - July 24, 2015||2||M-F 12:15-3:05P||Open||Aisling Dugan||10518|

 Did you know that the bubonic plague killed approximate 50% of Europe’s population in the middle ages?
 Did you know that the bacterium that causes leprosy lives inside of the American Armadillo?
 Bacteria floating miles high in the atmosphere can cause meningitis.
 Bacteria even contribute to obesity and heart attacks.
 Come learn about the amazing world of bacteria!

-This course will offer a medical microbiology laboratory in which student will isolate and culture a bacterium.
-Students with learn how to stain bacteria, use a compound microscope, and conducting metabolic tests to determine what their culture consumes.
+This course will include a medical microbiology laboratory in which students will isolate and culture a bacterium.
+Students will learn how to stain bacteria, use a compound microscope, and conduct metabolic tests to determine what their culture consumes.
 These are the very tests used in hospitals to help diagnose diseases.

 Some knowledge in biology is recommended but not required.
 This course will be useful to students interested in pre-med or infectious disease research.

 *Please note: This course has a Supplemental Fee of $250.00.